Workshop Rules

 Never Take in Anything That’ll Affect Your Natural Judgment

-• Avoid alcohol or drugs before or during woodworking activities.
+• Do not drink alcohol or take drugs before or during woodworking.
 They impair judgment and increase the risk of accidents.

-• If the organization holds an event with alcohol on premises, no woodworking can occur for the rest of the day.
+• If the organization holds an event with alcohol on premises, no woodworking can occur for the rest of the day, even for those not participating in the event.

 Make Sure You Have Proper Lighting